United Jewish Foundation - Bloomfield Hills, Michigan

 Overview

-The United Jewish Foundation of Metropolitan Detroit, established in 1899 and tax-exempt since December 1943, serves as a supporting organization of the Jewish Federation of Metropolitan Detroit.
+The United Jewish Foundation of Metropolitan Detroit, tax-exempt since December 1943, serves as a supporting organisation of the Jewish Federation of Metropolitan Detroit.
 The Foundation owns, manages and invests Jewish communal assets, including general and endowment funds, agency endowments, supporting foundations and real property.
-With annual giving of over $47 million in 2024, the Foundation is committed to ensuring that assets are available to promote the continuity of the Jewish people.
-The Foundation administers Philanthropic Funds (donor-advised funds) and distributes assets to the Jewish Federation's Annual Campaign and other qualified 501(c)(3) organizations serving Jewish and non-sectarian communities locally, nationally, and internationally.
-The organization operates primarily as an asset management and distribution entity rather than a traditional grant-making foundation with a public application process.
+With annual distributions of over $60 million in 2024, the Foundation is committed to ensuring that assets are available to promote the continuity of the Jewish people.
+The Foundation administers Philanthropic Funds (donor-advised funds) and distributes assets to the Jewish Federation's Annual Campaign and other qualified 501(c)(3) organisations serving Jewish and non-sectarian communities locally, nationally, and internationally.
+The organisation operates primarily as an asset management and distribution entity rather than a traditional grant-making foundation with a public application process.

 Funding Priorities